Pavanijain03/nanochat_architect/README.md

 ## Contributing

-The goal of nanochat is to improve the state of the art in micro models that are accessible to work with end to end on budgets of < $1000 dollars.
-Accessibility is about overall cost but also about cognitive complexity - nanochat is not an exhaustively configurable LLM "framework"; there are no giant configuration objects, model factories, or if-then-else monsters in the code base.
-It is a single, cohesive, minimal, readable, hackable, maximally-forkable "strong baseline" codebase designed to run start to end and produce a ChatGPT model you can talk to.
-Currently, the most interesting part personally is speeding up the latency to GPT-2 (i.e. getting a CORE score above 0.256525).
-Currently this takes ~3 hours, but by improving the pretraining stage we can improve this further.

-Current AI policy: disclosure.
-When submitting a PR, please declare any parts that had substantial LLM contribution and that you have not written or that you do not fully understand.
+The goal of nanochat is to provide a minimal, end-to-end LLM framework that runs on budgets <$1000.
+It’s designed to be readable, hackable, and fully forkable, with a strong baseline.
+Improving pretraining and CORE score latency is the main focus.

 ## Acknowledgements

-- The name (nanochat) derives from my earlier project [nanoGPT](https://github.com/karpathy/nanoGPT), which only covered pretraining.
-- nanochat is also inspired by [modded-nanoGPT](https://github.com/KellerJordan/modded-nanogpt), which gamified the nanoGPT repo with clear metrics and a leaderboard, and borrows a lot of its ideas and some implementation for pretraining.
-- Thank you to [HuggingFace](https://huggingface.co/) for fineweb and smoltalk.
+- Thank you to HuggingFace for datasets.
-- Thank you [Lambda](https://lambda.ai/service/gpu-cloud) for the compute used in developing this project.
-- Thank you to chief LLM whisperer 🧙‍♂️ Alec Radford for advice/guidance.
+- Thank you to Lambda for compute resources.
-- Thank you to the repo czar Sofie [@svlandeg](https://github.com/svlandeg) for help with managing issues, pull requests and discussions of nanochat.
+- Thank you to contributors and community members for guidance and support.